stephenmcd/babbler/README.rst

                         Minimum length of a hashtag (default:3)

   Switches:
+    -a, --append        Switch certain options into append mode where their values provided are appended to their persisted values, namely --ignore, --hashtag-min-length,
+                        --pause, --queue-slice
+    -s, --subtract      Opposite of --append
     -e, --edit-data     Load a Python shell for editing the data file -f, --dry-run       Fake run that doesn't save data or post tweets -d, --daemonize     Run as a daemon